josra/josra.github.io/gatherings/_posts/2015-10-08-3rd-gathering-copenhagen.md

 ---

 _Copenhagen, October 8th 2015<br/>
-In Conjunction with the CoDeCPH Conference_{: .subtitle}
+In Conjunction with the Continuous Delivery & DevOps Conference_{: .subtitle}

 ##Venue: